Mike Yastrzemski Player Props: Giants vs. Dodgers

-Mike Yastrzemski, who is 2-for-4 with a home run and three RBI in his last game, will be in action for the San Francisco Giants against the Los Angeles Dodgers at 10:10 PM ET on June 16.
+Mike Yastrzemski -- .182 average over his past 10 games -- will be in action for the San Francisco Giants versus the Los Angeles Dodgers, with Bobby Miller on the hill, on June 17 at 9:10 PM ET.

-He collected three RBI (going 2-for-4 with a home run) in his previous game against the Cardinals.
+He had a hitless performance in his most recent game (0-for-5) against the Dodgers.

 Mike Yastrzemski Game Info & Props vs. the Dodgers